swagger-api/swagger-ui/README.md

 - Relative path support for external files is not implemented.

 ### SwaggerUIBundle
-To use swagger-ui you should take a look at the [source of swagger-ui html page](https://github.com/swagger-api/swagger-ui/blob/master/dist/index.html) and customize it.
-This basically requires you to instantiate a SwaggerUi object and call load() on it as below:
+To use swagger-ui's bundles, you should take a look at the [source of swagger-ui html page](https://github.com/swagger-api/swagger-ui/blob/master/dist/index.html) and customize it.
+This basically requires you to instantiate a SwaggerUi object as below:

 ```javascript
   const ui = SwaggerUIBundle({